changhsinlee/changhsinlee.github.io/ep5.md

 ### The wrong way to use templates

 Writing code that writes code is a powerful idea.
-But it is so powerful that sometimes I take it too far.
-I want to explain

-After I discovered the power of `Jinja2`, it was very tempting to _rewrite all my SQL queries_ with a template.
-They are so long and messy, why not?
+But it is so powerful that sometimes I take it too far, as it was very tempting to _rewrite all my SQL queries_ with a template.
+The lesson I learned?

 **Don't.**

 It may not be worthwhile.
-This is akin to premature optimization.
+This is what people called premature optimization.
 Don't make a template if you are only going to use it once.

 #### Compare before you buy